Food Inspired Resilience & Equity Internship

 2022-2023 FIRE Internship Overview

-- This program will host up to five student or recently graduated student interns, during 2022-2023 academic year (September to May), to support local food councils’ community and equity work.
+- This program will host up to six students or recently graduated student interns, during 2022-2023 Academic Year (September to May), to support local food councils’ community and equity work.
 These interns will support local food councils across the state with projects like research, meeting facilitation, logistical support, and communications.

 The student interns may assist the councils with projects that support food council work, such as: